 We are purchasing a house and require a conveyancing solicitor in Wiltshire who is on the Skipton approved panel.
 Could you point me in the right direction as regards a firm?

-Our service is limited to being a directory service for firms who wish to be listed as being on the approved conveyancing panel for Nationwide .
+Our service is limited to being a directory service for firms who wish to be listed as being on the approved conveyancing panel for Skipton .
 We don't recommend any particular firms conducting conveyancing in Wiltshire.

 The deeds to my property are lost.
 The solicitors who dealt with the conveyancing in Wiltshire 5 years ago have long since closed.
 What are my options?

 As long as you have a registered title the details of your proprietorship will be retained by the Land Registry under a Title Number.
 It is possible to conduct a search at the Land Registry, locate your house and obtain current copies of the property title for less than a fiver.
 If the property is Leasehold then the Land Registry will usually hold a file duplicate of the Registered Lease and again, a copy can be retrieved for twenty pounds.

 I am buying a new build flat in Wiltshire.
 Conveyancing is necessary evil at the best of times but I have never purchased a new build flat before.
 What sort of enquires would be asked in new build conveyancing.

 Set out below is a sample of a few leasehold new build questions that you should expect your new-build leasehold conveyancing in Wiltshire